42BV/restzilla/README.md

 ## Swagger ##

-Flyweight also provides native support for Swagger, automatically generating an API documentation.
+Restzilla also provides native support for Swagger, automatically generating an API documentation.
 To activate Swagger, just configure the provided plugin as follows:

 ```java
 @Bean